About Verify Return Authorization

 If a consumer identifies any inaccuracy in his or her information, or if a consumer needs to change information in TRE’s files, the consumer should notify TRE in writing at The Retail Equation, P.O.
-Box 51373, Irvine, CA 92619-1373 so that we may investigate and update our records as needed.
+Box 51373, Irvine, CA 92619-1373 USA so that we may investigate and update our records as needed.
 Please reference the transaction numbers for any returns that you wish to dispute.

 Background on Return Fraud and Abuse

-1) How is Return Fraud and Abuse Hurting the Economy?
+1) How Is Return Fraud and Abuse Hurting the Economy?

-2) What are Some Examples of the Return Fraud and Abuse Problems?
+2) What Are Some Examples of the Return Fraud and Abuse Problems?

 - Wardrobing or renting: Buying merchandise for short-term use with intent to return, such as video cameras for weddings, big-screen TVs for a Super Bowl game or a dress for a special occasion